iniverman/barley-variant-calling/README.md

 ```
 snakemake calls/deepvariant/call_deepvariant.vcf.gz -c4
 ```
-See that the deepvariant algorithm give us the vcf file compessed.
+See that the deepvariant algorithm give us the vcf file compressed.

 ### 7- Filter vcf files.

 Now we are going to filter our vcf files to divide it in the ones with snps and the ones with indels.

-To do this we will use bcftools, but first there are some previous steps we must perform.
+To do this we will use bcftools, but first there are some previous steps we must do.

 First we need to compress our files into an bgzip format, that compress the file in blocks and allow indexes to be built against the compressed file.The deepvariant file is already compressed.